planetscale/docs/docs/tutorials/deploy-to-vercel.md

 - **NAME** = `DATABASE_URL`
 - **VALUE** = `mysql://xxxxxxxxx:************@xxxxxxxxxx.us-east-3.psdb.cloud/my_database?sslaccept=strict`

-{% callout %}
-The credentials are blurred for the example, but when you paste them in, use the actual values.
+_Note: The credentials are blurred for the example, but when you paste them in, use the actual values._
-{% /callout %}

 ![Vercel dashboard - Environment variables](/assets/docs/tutorials/deploy-to-vercel/environment-variables.png)